sandym/build_rig/readme.md

 ## how to link build_rig and target project ?

 build_rig has a build driver script that does:
-	- syncdir.py scan
+	- syncdir scan
 	- re-execute itself in the container
-	- syncdir.py sync
+	- syncdir sync
 	- run build script from target

 the build driver needs: